Cheshire Police and Crime Panel

 Office of the Police & Crime Commissioner

-If your complaint is in relation to the Chief of Staff, your complaint should, in the first instance, be referred to the Police & Crime Commissioner at the above address.
+If your complaint is in relation to the Chief executive, your complaint should, in the first instance, be referred to the Police & Crime Commissioner at the above address.

 Read the Complaints Management Sub Committee Terms of Reference (PDF, 165KB) to find out more about how the Complaints Management Sub Committee works and for detailed information on the Panel’s Complaints procedure

 A simplified complaints procedure flow chart (PDF, 79KB) shows how the Complaints procedure operates.